NVIDIA-AI-IOT/redaction_with_deepstream/README.md

 * It is developed using NVIDIA Deepstream SDK 2.0

-* It reads in one .mp4 file and outputs one .mp4 file with faces and liscense plates redacted.
+* It reads in one .mp4 file and outputs one .mp4 file with faces and license plates redacted.

 * It outputs the bbox locations of the redacted objects as kitti format for future reference.

 * It has fast processing speed (>70 fps on 1080P).

-* It can be served as a video processing tool for data privacy protection purpose according to GDPR
+* It can be served as a video processing tool for data privacy protection purpose according to the [new EU GDPR guideline](https://www.eugdpr.org/).

 * It demos how to build practical iva applications using NVIDIA deepstream SDK.